Welcome to the 126th Metamorphosis Monday!

 Next week, I’ll return the Pottery Barn table to the local PB Teen store that’s about 25 minutes from my home.
 Then, I’ll only need one more piece for this room and it will be complete, furniture wise.
 I’ll be keeping my eye out for a nice, big bookcase cabinet for the large blank wall on the other side of the room.

 I’m in no rush, though.
 I’m just so happy to have finally found the chest I had sought for so long.
+If you’re in need of a chest like this, you’ll find the Ashworth Chest here: Ashworth Chest

 If you are participating in Metamorphosis Monday you will need to link up the permalink to your MM post and not your general blog address.
 To get your permalink, click on your post name, then just copy and paste the address that shows up in the address bar at the top of your blog, into the “url” box for InLinkz.